Labraptor/delete-bin-obj/README.md

-# 🗑️ Delete Bin Obj
+# 🗑️ Delete /bin /obj

 A lightweight VS Code extension to effortlessly remove `/bin` and `/obj` subdirectories from your project folders.